Thailand has long been a popular destination for expats, drawing retirees, digital nomads, and many seeking to begin a new life abroad.

 The Cost of Living

-Housing and Accommodation in Thailand
+Housing and Rentals in Thailand

-Transportation in Thailand
+Transport in Thailand

 Public transport is generally cheap.
 For example, even in Bangkok, driving from one end of the city to the other shouldn’t cost more than a few hundred baht.